xcore/proj_xtag2/doc/app_l1_jtag/usb-jtag.rst

 The serial number of a debug device not developed by XMOS shall start with a 'D' or a 'd'.
 The subsequent two characters indicate the debugging capabilities of this device.

-\begin{itemize}
-  \item
-    Each of those two characters will be in the range ``0-9'', ``A-Z'', ``a-z'',  ``\_'', and ``.'' encoding a 6-bit number.
+* Each of those two characters will be in the range ``0-9'', ``A-Z'', ``a-z'',  ``\_'', and ``.'' encoding a 6-bit number.
-  \item
-    The least significant bit (Bit 0) indicates that this device has a UART.
+* The least significant bit (Bit 0) indicates that this device has a UART.
-%  \item
- %   Bit 1 indicates that an XLink is connected
+* Bit 1 indicates that an XLink is connected
- \item
-    Bit 2 indicates that this device is JTAG compatible (the hardware follows standard USB-DEBUG-3, above), and that the debugger can use this device to upload JTAG code to.
+* Bit 2 indicates that this device is JTAG compatible (the hardware follows standard USB-DEBUG-3, above), and that the debugger can use this device to upload JTAG code to.
-  \item
-    Bit 3 indicates that the first core on the JTAG chain should be skipped.
+* Bit 3 indicates that the first core on the JTAG chain should be skipped.
-  \item
-    Bits 1 and 4-11 are reserved.
+* Bits 1 and 4-11 are reserved.
-\end{itemize}

 Only JTAG with optional UART is supported at present; which are the values D04 and D05.